They are the stuff of nightmares.

 It takes moxie to bare your soul.

-Like a lot of artists in the metal genre, Slipknot has given voice to the disaffected and the alienated.
-They don’t explore safe themes in safe ways – not a lot of love songs here – but big, dark, complicated emotions.
+Like many artists in the metal genre, Slipknot has given voice to the disaffected and the alienated.
+However, they don’t explore safe themes in safe ways – not many love songs here – but big, dark, complicated emotions.

 Taylor and other members of Slipknot have been transparent about their struggles with depression, substance abuse, and relationships.
-Their lyrics and style feel painfully raw and honest.
+As a result, their lyrics and style feel painfully raw and honest.

 They might mask their faces, but the men of Slipknot don’t mask their feelings.
 If anything, they use those masks as a device to set themselves free.